ahmet-metin/textile-defect-sr-pipeline/README.md

 This Zenodo record contains the following files:

 - `custom_dataset_annotations.zip`: custom-generated annotations and related experimental metadata used in this study.
-- `generator_weights.zip`: ESRGAN generator checkpoints for both baseline convolution-based and depthwise-separable-convolution-based model variants.
+- `generator_weights.zip`: ESRGAN generator checkpoints for both the baseline convolution-based architecture and the lightweight depthwise-separable-convolution-based variants developed for the proposed real-time textile defect inspection pipeline.
 - `tilda_train_test_yolo_tiling.zip`: processed TILDA-based experimental data used in this work, including ESRGAN train/test subsets and YOLO tiling data prepared for downstream detection and segmentation experiments.
 - `sr_outputs.zip`: 4× super-resolved output images generated during the experiments for visual comparison and qualitative assessment.